RECHARTERING YOUR SCOUTING UNIT

 b. to any member who is a "multiple registrant" in your unit.
 That is, he or she pays his or her BSA membership fee in another unit.

-c. to any member of a unit chartered to the LDS Church which has an agreement with BSA to self-insure members of its units against accidents.
+c. to any member of a unit chartered to the LDS Church.
+The Church has an agreement with BSA allowing the Church to self-insure members of its units against accidents.

 8. Bring the following documents with you to recharter turn-in: